-Spirit of Halloweentown: 2022 Announced!
+Spirit of Halloweentown: 2023 Happening now!
 An Oregon Halloween town on the Columbia River with a month-long Halloween themed festival celebration!
 Located in the Pacific Northwest city of St. Helens where Halloweentown (Amazon Double Feature), the Disney movie was actually filmed.

 Everything is going as planned for Halloweentown this year!